 When do I need to vaccinate my puppy?

-Puppies are safe for the very early weeks of their life, as they will have immunity that has been passed to them through their mother’s milk.
+Puppies are relatively safe for the very early weeks of their life, as they will have immunity that has been passed to them through their mother’s milk.
+However, we strongly recommend that puppies receive their first injections at 6-8 weeks old.

-- The first vaccination should take place at 8 weeks of age
+- The first puppy vaccination should take place at 8 weeks of age - this will often be completed by a breeder, but we strongly recommend that you check.

 - The third at 16 weeks